-Pilar Frank O’Leary is Founder and President of PFO Advisory Group, a consulting practice which advises organizations on their public and private sector strategies in Latin America, the U.S. and other countries.
-She has over 20 years of experience working on Latin America and international initiatives at Fortune 100 companies and other leading institutions.
-A native Washingtonian and of Colombian-American heritage, Pilar is completely bi-cultural and fluent in English, Spanish and French and proficient in Portuguese and Italian.
+Pilar Frank O’Leary is the Founder and President of PFO Advisory Group, a consulting practice that advises nonprofit and business organizations on their partnership and outreach strategies in Latin America, the U.S. and other countries.
+She has over 20 years of experience working on Latin America, US Latino and international initiatives at Fortune 100 companies and other leading institutions.
+A native Washingtonian and of Colombian-American heritage, Pilar is completely bi-cultural and fluent in English, Spanish and French and proficient in Portuguese and Italian

 Throughout her career, Pilar’s passion has been to create meaningful and productive partnerships between the U.S., Latin America, and other countries.
 Most recently, Pilar has served as a senior advisor on Latin America and international initiatives for leading business and nonprofit organizations such as The Howard G. Buffett Foundation, Facebook, the Hilton Foundation, Shakira’s Fundación Pies Descalzos, Blackboard, Enterprise Holdings, EDENS, The International Women’s Media Foundation, the National Geographic Society and many other institutions.